Udedavid/inosoft_tech-training/README.md

 i want to write on this document.
+All about html